Tyler Adres

 For more information visit Kyle's website here.

-Kyle will be teaching Music Composition, Jazz Combos, and Electronic Video Game Music at Middle School Camp.
+Kyle will be teaching Jazz Band, Jazz Combos, and Drums Around the World at Middle School Camp.

 Zeke Blackwell

-Zeke will be teaching at Elementary Camp and teaching Clown Theater, Acting, and Shakespeare at Middle School Camp and Directing for the Stage, Shakespeare, and Musical Theater at High School Camp.
+Zeke will be teaching Clown Theater, Musical Theater, and Shakespeare at Middle School Camp and Directing for the Stage, Shakespeare, and Musical Theater at High School Camp.

 Joe Burck

-Joe Burck studied History Education for grades 5-12 with a minor in Theater Arts at Augustana College.
-Originally from Aurora, Illinois, Joe started learning about technical theater as a middle school camper at the Sitka Fine Arts Camp and is eager to return to Odess Theater and the Sitka Performing Arts Center.
-In his time at Augustana, Joe has worked on productions such as Macbeth (Assistant Sound Designer), Threepenny Opera (Sound Board Operator), Cabaret (Sound Designer), most recently Nine (Sound Designer), and worked as a Scene Shop Supervisor in charge of managing set production.
+Joe Burck is a middle school and high school social studies educator at Rivermont Collegiate in Bettendorf, Iowa.
+Joe started learning about technical theater as a middle school camper at the Sitka Fine Arts Camp and is eager to return to Odess Theater and the Sitka Performing Arts Center.
+During his time as a student at Augustana College, Joe worked as a scene shop supervisor in charge of managing set production and worked on productions such as The Threepenny Opera (Sound Board Operator), Cabaret (Sound Designer), Nine (Sound Designer), and The Prom (Sound Designer).
 In the summers of 2022-25, Joe worked on the technical theater team at the Sitka Fine Arts Camp.
-Joe collaborated on the 2022 SFAC production of Mamma Mia as the Pit Sound Board Operator and on the 2023 SFAC production of Cinderella as the Technical Director.
+Joe collaborated on the 2023 SFAC production of Cinderella, the 2024 production of Newsies, and the 2025 production of Spongebob as the Summer Technical Director.
+Joe will be teaching Live Event Production at Middle and High School Camp.

 Joe will be teaching Live Event Production at Middle and High School Camp.